90zlaya/ultimate-cheatsheet-for-developers/shell/curl.md

 # cURL
-> Command line tool and library for transferring data with URLs
+> Command line tool and library for transferring data with URLs.

 Read more about [cURL](https://curl.haxx.se/).